 The Collision Damage Waiver (CDW) is not insurance.
 It is an optional service which, if accepted, limits your financial responsibility for damage to the Dash Drive vehicle.
-This is charged at £9.95 per day.
-The excess will be reduced from £1000 to £250.
-CDW for campervans is charged at £15 per day and reduces the excess from £1200 to £500.
+This is charged at £17.50 per day.
+The excess will be reduced from £1500 to £250.
+CDW for campervans/executive/specialist vehicles is charged at £17.50 per day and reduces the excess from £2000 to £500.

-CDW is not available on vehicles with gross vehicle weight of over 3.5tn and vehicles with the ability to carry more than 7 people including the driver.
+CDW is not available on vehicles with gross vehicle weight of over 3.5tn, vehicles with the ability to carry more than 7 people including the driver and other specialist vehicles.

 CDW does not cover: